History

 When the Hundred Years War severed links to foreign monasteries the priory became linked in turn to Llantarnam Abbey (Caerleon) and Bermondsey Abbey in Southwark.

-The Priory was dissolved by Henry VIII in 1536, at which time it supported just 3 monks.
+The Priory was dissolved by Henry VIII in 1536, at which time it supported just three monks.
 Most of the monastic buildings were destroyed, and now lie beneath the nearby car park.
 The priory church, however, survived because of its role as a parish church.

 What to See

-Though the building has been considerably altered over the years, several extremely fine medieval features remain, including a superb 12th century west doorway, decorated with traditional zigzag and lozenge patterns.
+Though the building has been considerably altered over the years, several extremely fine medieval features remain, including a superb 12th-century west doorway, decorated with traditional zigzag and lozenge patterns.
 Inside the church the best features are the massive nave pillars rising to an excellent vaulted ceiling.

 Historic highlights include a pair of medieval fonts.
 One dates to the Norman period, the other is 15th century.
 But it is the wealth of medieval and later memorials that make the priory so enjoyable to visit.